 Let’s face it.
 Our economy doesn’t just have a skills gap, it also has an opportunity gap, and organizations in need of skilled talent must take a more proactive role in bridging these gaps.
 Firms need to create entry points and onramps for talented people who possess the right traits to learn the harder skills they need.
 They shouldn’t place one hundred percent of the burden of acquiring skills on the job seeker.
 And larger companies especially shouldn’t expect all their talent needs to be met in simple labor market transactions.
 This is passive, not proactive.

 Bridging The Skills & Opportunity Gap

-Tools, Technology, Process – Apprentices learn the tools that help them manage time, communication, and projects.
-They learn how to operate productively in an agile working environment, how to map out their days and weeks as developers, and best practices for accelerating their skill development.
+- Tools, Technology, Process – Apprentices learn the tools that help them manage time, communication, projects.
+They learn how to operate productively in an agile working environment, how to map out their days and weeks as developers. and best practices for accelerating their skill development.